Monroe North, Washington

 Monroe North is a census-designated place (CDP) in Snohomish County, Washington, United States.
 The population was 1,796 at the 2020 census.
 The CDP comprises an area north of the city of Monroe that includes the Evergreen State Fairgrounds.

 Geography

 Monroe North is located at (47.882534, -121.987952).

 According to the United States Census Bureau, the CDP has a total area of 2.44 square miles (6.3 km^{2}), all of it land.

+Demographics

+Monrie North first appeared as a census designated place in the 2010 U.S. census formed from area detached from Monroe city and additional area.